amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 Dapr telemetry is produced in an open-standards based format so it can be ingested by a large set of available monitoring tools.
 Some examples are: Zipkin, Azure Application Insights, the ELK Stack, New Relic, and Grafana.

-You'll need to deploy a telemetry collector or scraper with your Dapr application that picks up the telemetry and forwards it to the monitoring backend.
+You'll need a telemetry scraper that ingests telemetry and publishes it to the monitoring backend.

 Dapr can be configured to emit structured logging.
 Structured logging is favored as it can be indexed by backend monitoring tools.
 Indexed logging enables users to execute rich queries when searching through the logging.